Part-of-The-Pack/faq/README.md

 ### FAQ folder

-The faq folder relates to all content on the website and webapp [https://app.partofthepack.com/faq](FAQ).
+The faq folder relates to all content on the website and webapp [FAQ](https://app.partofthepack.com/faq).

 ## How?

 Create pages in markdown.
-You can use all rich markdown features [https://stackedit.io/app#](cfr StackEdit).
+You can use all rich markdown features [cfr StackEdit](https://stackedit.io/app).
 In fact, you can even use StackEdit to create your pages and then copy paste it into github here.

 ### Metadata